Marnn9/avatarStudioKode/README.md

 > [!IMPORTANT]
-> The branches were merged jan 30.
+> The branches were merged apr 3.
 2024.
+> in the code here Bootstrap is used and three is imported using node